 March 17, 2017

-A few participants wanted to impart this awareness to our children, so that they will have more advantages than we had.
-Our discussion led to asking if there were a reason or a person who helped us to understand the above.
-Could you go back and make your 18-year-old self understand these things?
-We concluded that most of the time friends, teachers and others outside the family are better mentors than family members/parents.
+A few of us wanted to impart this awareness to our children, so that they will have more advantages than we had.
+Our discussion led to asking if there were a reason or a person who helped us to understand the areas that were mentioned.
+Could an individual go back and make one’s 18-year-old self understand these things?
+Our group concluded that most of the time friends, teachers and others outside the family are better mentors than family members/parents.

 Your email address will not be published.